-3.1.4.
+3.1.5.
 The GUI does not appear after launching the program

-• Make sure that the license feature to open the GUI on your machine is available and valid.
+Make sure that the license feature to open the GUI on your machine is available and valid.
 You should get an error message with the possibility to review the licenses if no licenses are available for the GUI.

 During start-up Simufact Additive will query all license servers specified in the environment variable MSC_LICENSE_FILE for all potentially existing license features to be able to configure it self based on the available licenses.
-If one of the license server is not available or responds very slow, it may take very long (10 to 20 minutes or more) before the GUI either opens based on the found licenses or displays an error message about missing licenses.
-If you suspect this issue, check the connection to all your license servers or reduce MSC_LICENSE_FILE to include only one license server know for fast response.
+If one of the license server is not available or responds very slow, it may take very long before the GUI either opens based on the found licenses or displays an error message about missing licenses.
+If you suspect this issue, check the connection to all your license servers or reduce MSC_LICENSE_FILE to include only one license server known for fast response.
+The solver is not affected by this as it checks only for the licenses actually needed and stops when getting the first license.